 The prostitution probe, nicknamed the “Carlton Affair” by the French press, kicked off in October.

-It centers around the city of Lille, where investigators began looking into claims that luxury hotels, including the Carlton, served as a base for a high-profile prostitution network.
+It centers around the city of Lille, w3here investigators began looking into claims that luxury hotels, including the Carlton, served as a base for a high-profile prostitution network.

-In December, Strauss-Kahn’s attorney, Henri Leclerc, acknowledged in an interview with radio station Europe1 that his client attended sex parties, but said Strauss-Kahn was unaware the women in attendance were prostitutes.
+In December, Strauss-Kahn’s attorney Leclerc acknowledged in an interview with radio station Europe1 that his client attended sex parties, but said Strauss-Kahn was unaware the women in attendance were prostitutes.

 While prostitution is not illegal in France, profiting from the prostitution of another person is against the law, according to the French Penal Code.
 Authorities are also investigating whether corporate funds were used to pay for the prostitutes.
 In the December Europe1 interview, Leclerc said there is no evidence that such funds were misappropriated.